Remove Outliers Interactively

 Exclude Data Using a Simple Rule

-For a simple example, load data and fit a Gaussian, excluding some data with an expression, then plot the fit, data and the excluded points.
+For a simple example, load data and fit a Gaussian distribution, excluding some data with an expression.
+Then plot the fit, data and the excluded points.

 Exclude Data by Distance from the Model